-Two oil crises, in 1973 and 1979, undermined the European economies and resulted in unemployment, recession and de-industrialization.
+Two oil crises, in 1973 and 1979, undermined the European economies and caused unemployment, recession and de-industrialization.
 They revealed the rigidity of the structure and required the reform of the EEC.
-The election of the European Parliament through universal suffrage in 1979 reinforced its controlling role.
+The election of the European Parliament through universal suffrage in 1979 reinforced its control role.

-The Single Act was a response to the crisis: it aimed to create a European zone without interior borders from more than 300 million consumers.
-This great market meant a securing of foreign borders beginning in 1985, put into place progressively through the Schengen accord.
+The Single Act was a response to the crisis: it aimed to create a European zone without interior borders for more than 300 million consumers.
+This great market involved to secure the foreign borders, progressively set since the Schengen Agreement in 1985.

 Europe attracted the Southern countries emerging from dictatorship and became a model for the dissidents in the East.